nutanix-japan/Consolidated_Storage_Bootcamp_Material/docs/file_analytics_deploy/file_analytics_deploy.md

 2. Choose the Files Analytics latest software.

-    For the purpose of saving time, the File Analytics package has already been uploaded to your cluster.
+    For the purpose of saving time, the File Analytics package 3.2.1 or latest version has already been uploaded to your cluster.
 Files binaries can be downloaded from the Nutanix Portal and uploaded manually.

     ![](images/31-1.png)